f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab03.rst

    .. image:: images/locust_5.png

 #.
 Select '*Start swarming*' to begin taffic generation.
-You can monitor traffic from the statistics tab, (see below).
+You can monitor traffic generation from the statistics tab, (see below).

    .. image:: images/locust_6.png

 **Exercise 2 - Monitor Scaling Operations**
 -------------------------------------------

 #.
+With traffic now flowing through to/from the application, you can now monitor for scaling events.
+Return to your Conul server
+   and navigate to '*Services*' tab and select the '*nginx*' service.
+Depending upon how you set workload alert threshholds in the previous lab, you will see instances being added/removed from the service.
+As the example shows below, the backend workloads have been scale up to the maximum of three from the starting quantity of two, (2).
+For additional testing, you can return to the
+   Kibana UI and modify alert thresholds and/or manually trigger alerts. alert settings

    .. image:: images/monitor_1.png

 #.
+To monitor BIG-IP scaling operations, (along with workload scaling) from the Consul server navigate to the '*Key/Value*' tab and
+   transverse the tree to - ``workflows/runs/``.
+As scaling events are run on the central ADPM processor, log entries are pushed to the local Consul Server.
+As the example shows below, scaling events are reported in JSON format.
+Navigate the listed jobs to review your scaling events.
+Additionally, the class instructors can review your deployments via the Azure portal.

    .. image:: images/monitor_2.png